Brain and Spinal Cancers

 Gliomas are brain and spine tumors that start in glial cells, the supporting cells of the brain.
 About 30% of all central nervous system (CNS) tumors are gliomas, and about 50% of CNS tumors in children are gliomas.

 Astrocytomas are tumors that can form in the brain or spinal cord.
 They begin in glial cells called astrocytes.
 Astrocytomas may be slow-growing or aggressive.
 Astrocytomas in the brain can cause seizures, headaches, and nausea, and astrocytomas in the spinal cord can cause weakness and disability in the affected area.
 About 20% of all brain tumors are astrocytomas, and they are more common in children than adults.
-There are four grades of astrocytoma: non-infiltrating astrocytomas like pilocytic astrocytomas and subependymal giant cell astrocytomas (Grade 1), low-grade diffuse astrocytomas and pleomorphic xanthoastrocytomas (Grade 2), anaplastic astrocytomas (Grade 3), and glioblastomas (Grade 4), also known as glioblastoma multiforme.
+There are four grades of astrocytoma: non-infiltrating astrocytomas like pilocytic astrocytomas and subependymal giant cell astrocytomas (Grade 1), low-grade diffuse astrocytomas and pleomorphic xanthoastrocytomas (Grade 2), anaplastic astrocytomas (Grade 3), and glioblastomas (Grade 4), previously known as glioblastoma multiforme.

 Choroid plexus carcinomas are rare, malignant brain tumors that occur primarily in children.
 They begin near the brain tissue that secretes cerebrospinal fluid and can affect the function of nearby structures in the brain.
 As they grow, these tumors can cause excess fluid in the brain (hydrocephalus), irritability, nausea or vomiting, and headaches.